Parental stress and traumatic life events in families with children with neurodevelopmental disorders (NDDs)

 - I would think it would be highly interesting to continue researching factors that affect family functioning in families with children with NDDs and perhaps focus more on treatment interventions.
 The data we have collected so far has provided us with many thoughts and reflections on how support measures could be developed.
 We'll see what the future has in store for me!

 In my free time I enjoy reading books.
-My favorite is "The Secret Story" by Donna Tartt which I have read several times.
+My favourite is "The Secret Story" by Donna Tartt which I have read several times.
 I also try to take every chance I get to be outdoors and I never say no to a walk in the forest or, weather permitting, a cross-country ski trip.